Q0. My fire keeps going out, what am I doing wrong?

 A22.
 Always make sure your oven is cleaned and cooled down before moving it!
 If you have to move you oven through a narrower access then the with of you oven, make sure you disconnect the legs, and carry it in a way that the opening of your oven faces downwards.
 Do not tilt it too much!
 This way the tiles inside the oven can not shift too much.

 Q23.
 How does the delivery of my oven work?

 A23.
 Your delivery (in the UK) will be done up until your kerbside.
 From there you will have to arrange your oven to be moved to your preferred location yourself.
 The Jamie Oliver woodfired ovens are quite heavy, but if you take the oven out of the box you can install four handles on your oven, and you can move your oven with four persons to the desired location.
 Please be aware to have at least four persons ready to help you move your oven.

 Q24.
 I would like to place my oven on a stone wall/outdoor kitchen instead of on the stand, is this possible?

 A24.
 You can place your oven on a different area (suitable for an wood fired oven!) instead of on the stand.
-However it is very important that some space is left between the surface and the oven.
+However it is very important that some space ( at least 1cm) is left open between the top of the surface and the bottom of the oven.
 There are air holes on the bottom of the oven which should be left open and free so they can let fresh air in and out.